Analysis | Winners and losers from the 2020 election

 Joe Biden

 Okay, obvious, yes.
-But at this point, Biden is on-track to notch the third-highest popular vote share since 1988 — with the only one beating him being his running mate Barack Obama in both 2008 and 2012.
+But at this point, Biden is on track to notch the third-highest popular vote share since 1988 — with the only one beating him being his running-mate Barack Obama in both 2008 and 2012.

 That owes in part to the lack of formidable third-party and independent candidates, but Biden is also something of a rarity these days in that he was actually elected as someone most people liked.
 Exit polls show 52 percent of voters had a favorable opinion of Biden, versus 46 percent unfavorable.

 Biden also concluded his remarkable recovery from being left for dead by some in the Democratic presidential contests earlier this year, after losing the first three states.
-And his electoral college margin is on pace to be 306-232.
+And his electoral college margin is on pace to be 306 to 232.
 That’s the exact margin which his opponent in the 2020 election, President Trump, deemed a “landslide” in 2016.

 At least in Biden’s case, though, he won the popular vote — and handily.
 The electoral college was better for Republicans, as it is these days, but Biden’s popular-vote margin is likely to grow substantially in the days and weeks ahead, particularly as late-counting California adds its totals.